How Does the YouTube Shorts Algorithm Work?

 How does the YouTube Shorts algorithm work?

-Can I optimize my Shorts for better visibility?
+Can I optimize my Shorts for visibility?

 How do I learn from successful Shorts?